CodethinkLabs/bloodlight-firmware/README.md

 # Acquisition mode

+There are 2 settings for the acquisition mode.

+## Flash pattern

-The device can work in 2 different modes:
+The LEDs can work in 2 different modes:

 - flash mode, it will flash the LEDs enabled in a fixed sequence, and the photodiodes only samples a single LED at a time.
 This is the default mode.